coolguydork/amsco-ap-world-history-study-guide-companion/Unit-4.2/Connections.md

 ## Builds On

 **[[Unit-4.1/Technological Innovations Overview|Technological Innovations Overview]] (4.1)**
 European maritime exploration was only possible because of the technological breakthroughs covered in 4.1: caravel ships, lateen sails, magnetic compasses, astrolabes, and improved cartography.
 No technology = no exploration.
-Topic 4.2 is the *consequence* of Topic 4.1.
+Topic 4.2 is the *consequence* of [[Unit-4.1/Technological Innovations Overview|Topic 4.1]].

 **[[Unit-1.6/Medieval Europe Overview|Medieval Europe Overview]] (1.6) — Reconquista**
 The completion of the Reconquista in 1492 gave Spain both the resources and the crusading mentality to sponsor Columbus.
 Spanish overseas expansion was infused with the same Christian-vs.-infidel ideology that had defined the Reconquista for centuries.